pathakshiv2890/java-code-review-guidelines/naming_and_style.md

 ### Comments
 - ✅ JavaDoc required for public APIs
-- ✅ Implementation comments explain WHY, not WHAT
+- ✅ Implementation comments explain WHY and WHAT
 - ✅ Keep comments updated with code changes
 ```java
 /**